MingjieJian/SME/docs/usage/how-to.md

 Here del_wav is defined as sqrt(sme.vmic^2 + sme.vmac^2 + sme.vsini^2)/c*lambda + lambda/sme.ipres, and line_margin is set to 2AA (just for adding some margin).
 NLTE calculation is also availalbe in this mode, by setting `sme.nlte.set_nlte`.

+Note that the input line list will not change - only the lines being input to each segment synthesis will differ.

 Removing the `linelist_mode` variable or changing it to `all` falls back to the default way to perform synthesis, described in the beginning of this section.

 ## How to fit parameter for a long spectra